apex/up/docs/07-guides.md

 }
 ```

-For example with the Go [apex/log](https://github.com/apex/log) package you'd use the `json` handler, which outputs this format.
+For example, with the Go [apex/log](https://github.com/apex/log) package you'd use the `json` handler, which outputs this format.

 ## Log Query Language